(Disclosure: Some of the links below may be affiliate links)

 Right from the outset, I have always employed a management company to look after my properties.

 It took a while to find good companies, but once you have done this, a property should offer no more effort than answering an email once in a while.
-There are now many, many regulations in the industry, and it is important to have a good company who ensures that these are followed, and the rental setup complies with the law.
+There are now many, many regulations in the industry, and it is important to have a good company that ensures that these are followed, and the rental setup complies with the law.
 They will also find and credit check tenants and step in when things go wrong.

 I give my management companies the authority to arrange any repairs up to £200, which covers most things, and for these, I am only aware of them when I receive my monthly statement.
 I am informed of any larger items by email and normally just confirm my acceptance for the company to do whatever needs doing – maybe replacing a broken oven, for example.